hyperledger/identus-cloud-agent/docs/docusaurus/multitenancy/access-control.md

 ### Wallet Account

 The Wallet Account is created for and used by the Wallet.
-The Wallet Account is has access to the secrets of the Wallet and the PRISM Agent must guarantee the data isolation at the Wallet level.
+The Wallet Account is has access to the secrets of the Wallet and the Cloud Agent must guarantee the data isolation at the Wallet level.
 This account has the following permissions:
 - list, read, write, delete the secrets associated with the Wallet
 - use the REST API associated with the Wallet